 The depth of the first cut through the thread is specified in D, which also determines the number of passes over the thread based on the value of K and the cutting method used.
+Tool makers provide tables on their recommended D values and subsequent depth of cuts.
+If the K and D values on the tool makers tables are used G76 will approximate the number of passes recommended.

 The depth of the last cut through the thread can be controlled with Setting 99 (THREAD MINIMUM CUT).
 For any of the methods specified in P, the last cut will never be less than this value.
-The default value is .001 inches/.01 mm.
-On most carbon and alloy steels the value of minimum pass of .005 will produce acceptable finishes.
+The default value is .003 inches/.01 mm.
+On most carbon and alloy steels the value of minimum pass of .003 will produce acceptable finishes.
 For some materials .001 minimum pass will improve the surface finish of the thread.
+For work hardening materials thread, like some stainless steels, minimum cuts are not recommended under .003.

 At the end of the thread, an optional chamfer is performed.
 The size and angle of the chamfer is controlled with Setting 95 (THREAD CHAMFER SIZE) and Setting 96 (THREAD CHAMFER ANGLE).
-The chamfer size is designated in number of threads, so that if 1.000 is recorded in Setting 95 and the feedrate is .05, then the chamfer will be .05.
+The chamfer size is designated in number of threads, so that if 1.000 is recorded in Setting 95 and the feed rate is .05, then the chamfer will be .05.
 A chamfer can improve the appearance and functionality of threads that must be machined up to a shoulder.
-If relief is provided for at the end of the thread, then the chamfer can be eliminated by specifying 0.000 for the chamfer size in Setting 95.
+If relief is provided for at the end of the thread, then the chamfer can be eliminated with a M24 command.
 The default value for Setting 95 is 1.000 and the default angle for the thread (Setting 96) is 45 degrees.
-M23 commands chamfer on.
+M23 commands chamfer on and is the default.
 M24 commands chamfer off.
-M23 is the default value.

 The tool nose angle for the thread is A. The value can run from 0 to 120.
+Do not use a decimal.
 If no A is given 0 degrees is assumed.
 If no A value is given then the thread is created with a radial cut.
 With a radial cut both sides of the threading tool are cutting.
 This creates a v shaped chip which may be hard to evacuate.
 This may cause the insert to chip.
 Also chattering may occur as the entire tool is engaged at the end of the thread cycle.